shipwright-io/community/README.md

   * Weekly Community Update - every Monday, 9AM Eastern Time
   * Bi-weekly Backlog Refinement - every other Thursday, 10AM Eastern Time

+### External Integrations

+Do you want to automatically track what Shipwright is working on?
+Email the [Shipwright Admins](mailto:shipwright-admins@lists.cncf.io) to request access to Shipwright's webhook feed.

 ## SHIPs

 Enhancements to Shipwright are discussed through the Shipwright Improvement Proposal (SHIP) process.